tcassar-diss/syso/README.md

 ## Limitations
 - Fails to assign mappings for short lived forks (work in progess)
-- No checks on ring buffer being full (also work in progress)
 - Need to manually ctrl-c when executable finishes (also work in progress)